Change management is hard. We've developed a range of tools to help with the people-side of implementing DevResults.

 - What materials can these stakeholders reference?

 Next, think about how to deliver your messages.
 What channels of communication are available to you?
 Keep in mind that real-time communication (in-person or even over the phone) tends to be more effective, especially if it is on a small scale; you can put off reading an email indefinitely, but it is virtually impossible to avoid thinking about the content of a one-on-one conversation or small meetings.
+Sometimes joining existing, standing meetings — even for a different team that you don't usually interact with — can be a good strategy to "meet people where they are."

 Cultivate enthusiasm by emphasizing cleaner workflows, streamlined data entry, standardized systems, and the possibilities of data-driven management decisions.
 Users should see the value-add for their own role, not just the organization's strategic objectives.
+That said, don't forget to communicate "up" as well to make sure senior leaders are bought-into and fully aware of the implications, benefits, and risks of a change process.

 Finally, it is better to overdo it than to underdo it.
 Sometimes people need to hear the same thing several times or in several different ways before understanding it.
+Never assume that just because you sent an email or held a meeting that everyone in the thread or on the call actively listened to, understood, personalized, or committed to do what you said.

 Download the Stakeholder Expectations Worksheet to craft the message you will use to set expectations for each stakeholder group.
 Feel free to rename, add, or subtract the groups as you see fit.